rabbitmq/erlang-rpm/README.md

 dnf install erlang
 ```

-## Latest Erlang Version from Cloudsmith
+## Latest Erlang Version from a Cloudsmith Mirror

 This package is distributed via a [dnf repository on Cloudsmith](https://cloudsmith.io/~rabbitmq/repos/rabbitmq-erlang/packages/).